itchyny/github-better-header/README.md

 ## Why?
 - The Pull request and Issues links are welcome.
 - But we miss the profile link in the header.
-- There are some other projects which aims as same, but their scripts are loaded after the contents are loaded.
+- There are some other projects which aim as same as this project, but their scripts are loaded after the contents are loaded.
 Thus the header gets better after a few hundreds of milliseconds.
 On the other hand, this extension replaces the elements before the document is loaded.

+## Installation
+- Clone this repository
+- Click Load unpacked extension button in the chrome://extensions/.